 By means of the fine camera work the skillful use of subsidiary manuals and crossing of hands may be noted along with the refined coordination of hand registrations made without undue pause on an instrument with no combination action, the liberal use of the

 heels, and the way the feet are stabilized to play the next pedal note.
-The fact that every note was memorized, not one note was played broken, and the eyes were looking down at the feet a good bit of the time is also of particular interest.
-While
+The fact that every note was memorized, not one moving note was played broken, and the eyes were looking down at the feet a good bit of the time is also of particular interest.

-this same time-honored legato approach to playing Bach which held sway for over a century-and-a-half runs contrary to discoveries made in the 1970's relative to articulate touch and toes-only pedaling, it nevertheless, in this recording, brings out the dense
+While this same time-honored legato approach to playing Bach which held sway for over a century-and-a-half runs contrary to discoveries made in the 1970's relative to articulate touch and toes-only pedaling, it nevertheless, in this recording, brings out the

-texture of Bach's writing without any loss of clarity.
+dense texture of Bach's writing without any loss of clarity.

 Mr. Licata conducts a clinic here on how to perform Bach in a beautiful legato style with nuanced tempos, substitution employed in the hands, and with liberal use of the heels.
-We offer him
+We offer

-our compliments and sincerest thanks for recording this instructive video and posting it on Vimeo for public viewing.
+him our compliments and sincerest thanks for recording this instructive video and posting it on Vimeo for public viewing.